-The Tennessee Board of Regents (TBR) system consists of 46 institutions with a combined annual enrollment of nearly 200,000 students, ranking it among the nation's largest systems of public higher education.
+Governed by the Tennessee Board of Regents, The College System of Tennessee consists of 40 institutions with a combined annual enrollment of over 100,000 students, ranking it among the nation's largest systems of public higher education.

 Brief History of Online Education

 In 2001, TBR institutions joined in a collaborative effort to offer graduate and undergraduate degrees, certificates and diplomas online through the Regents Online Degree Program (RODP) which later became known as the Regents Online Campus Collaborative (ROCC).
 Initially, the jointly-developed programs were created to offer more flexible and accessible education options for adult learners.
 This collaborative arrangement became one of the most unique and successful models for online education in the United States receiving numerous awards and accolades.